containerbuildsystem/cachi2/docs/designs/cargo-support.md

 ## Crates with binaries

 Crates are supposed to contain only source code.
 However, crates.io don't seem to enforce any rule to prohibit crates being uploaded with binaries.
-This happened at least once with [serde](https://www.bleepingcomputer.com/news/security/rust-devs-push-back-as-serde-project-ships-precompiled-binaries/), one of the most popular rust libraries.
+This happened at least once with [serde][serde-with-binaries], one of the most popular rust libraries.

 # Pip + Cargo support in Cachi2

-WIP

 ## Context

 Traditionally, performance bottlenecks in the python ecosystem are addressed with C extensions, which introduce their own complexities and safety concerns.

 Rust, with its performance, memory safety, and concurrency capabilities, is emerging as an effective solution.
 Key Python packages like `cryptography` and `pydantic-core` have incorporated Rust to enhance their performance and reliability​​.
 Additionally, the Rust-based linter `ruff` is gaining popularity due to its speed and compatibility with tools like `flake8` and `pylint​`.

 Tools such as `PyO3`, `Rust-CPython`, `maturin`, and `setuptools-rust` simplify the integration of Rust into Python (and python into rust as well, in the case of `PyO3`)​.

 Addressing the integration challenges of Rust in Python projects is crucial to enhancing the performance, safety, and concurrency of Python applications.
 The "rustification" of Python libraries is here to stay.

 ## Build dependencies

 `maturin` and `setuptools-rust` are PEP517 compliant build backends for python packages with embedded rust code.

 Under the hood, `maturin` relies exclusively on `PyO3` while `setuptools-rust` can use either `PyO3` or `Rust-CPython` (but newer projects are likely preferring the former, as the author of `Rust-CPython` development is halted and its author recommends `PyO3`).

 ## Detecting python packages with rust dependencies

 We could use the presence of either `maturin` or `setuptools-rust` as build dependencies of a python package as a heuristic to determine if a package is a python+rust library.
 Alternatively, we could simply brute force searching for `.rs` sources and/or `Cargo.toml/lock`, but looking at build dependency has one advantage on potentially confusing situations.

-In a research with popular python packages and github python projects relying on maturin or setuptools rust, one interesting finding is that some packages contain multiple Cargo.locks.
+In a [research with popular python packages and github python projects relying on `maturin` or `setuptools-rust`][python-rust-research], one interesting finding is that some packages contain multiple Cargo.locks.
 That usually happens when the library vendored some other rust code for whatever reason.
 In this case, it would be better to use for downstream vendoring only the "main" lock file, which presumably would be pointing to the rest of the code.

 Packages relying on `maturin` and `setuptools` have a default place to have their main Cargo.toml/lock stored.
 Also, parsing the configuration it is possible to know if the path for those manifests were modified.

 ### maturin
 Detecting `maturin` is easier because it only supports python packages that use `pyproject.toml` to configure it.
 So detecting its presence is only a matter of verifying if `[build-system].requires` contains `maturin`.

 example: